Automated Continuous WooCommerce Replication to MongoDB

 Replicate Entire Tables

-To replicate an entire table, click Add Tables in the Tables section, choose the table(s) you wish to replicate, and click Add Selected Tables.
+To replicate an entire table, navigate to the Task tab in the Job, click Add Tasks, choose the table(s) from the list of WooCommerce tables you wish to replicate into MongoDB, and click Add Tasks again.

 Customize Your Replication